Streamability of nested word transductions: Visibly Pushdown Languages and Transductions

-A \emph{sequential} \fst (resp. \vpt) is a pair $(T,\Psi)$ where $T$ is an FST \fst (resp. \vpt) whose underlying automaton is deterministic, and $\Psi:F\rightarrow \Sigma^*$ is a mapping that associates a word with each final state.
+The \emph{underlying automaton} of a given \fst (resp. \vpt) is the automaton obtained by ignoring the output.
+A \emph{sequential} \fst (resp. \vpt) is a pair $(T,\Psi)$ where $T$ is an \fst (resp. \vpt) whose underlying automaton is deterministic, and $\Psi:F\rightarrow \Sigma^*$ is a mapping that associates a word with each final state.
 The output of an input word $u$ by $(T,\Psi)$ is the word $v.\Psi(q)$ if the unique run of $T$ on $u$ produces $v$ and ends in some accepting state $q$.